platformsh/platformsh-docs/docs/src/dedicated/overview/monitoring.md

 Opsgenie pages the on-call engineer using several methods.
 The on-call engineer responds to the alerts and begins to triage the issue.

-Cloud infrastructure issues are handled by the customer success team. *Application problems are escalated to an application support specialist if an agreement is part of the customer subscription.
+Cloud infrastructure issues are handled by the customer success team.
+*Application problems are escalated to an application support specialist if an agreement is part of the customer subscription.
 Otherwise, they are returned to the user and may be downgraded*.

-When a Urgent/High issue is escalated it will page the on-call application support specialist.
+When a Urgent/High issue is escalated, it pages the on-call application support specialist.
 Application support may also escalate infrastructure issues back as Urgent/High.

 ![Platform.sh Urgent Ticket Workflow](/images/dedicated/urgent-ticket-flow.svg "0.5")